ast-grep/ast-grep.github.io/website/blog/typed-napi.md

 }
 ```

-Of course this is not to _confine_ the type, but let the type creep into the rule greatly improving the UX and rule **correctness**.
+Of course, this isn't about _confining_ the type but allowing type information to enhance rules, significantly improving UX and rule **correctness**.

 You can look up the available kinds in the static type via the completion popup in your editor. (btw I use nvim)

 ```typescript
 sgNode.find({
   rule: {